mages/ChainLadder/README.md

 To cite package 'ChainLadder' in publications use:

-  Markus Gesmann, Daniel Murphy, Wayne Zhang and Alessandro Carrato (2015).
+  Markus Gesmann, Daniel Murphy, Wayne Zhang, Alessandro Carrato, Giuseppe Crupi and Mario Wüthrich (2015).
   ChainLadder: Statistical methods and models for the calculation of outstanding claims reserves in general insurance.
 R package version 0.2.0.